Schloss vor Husum: Interior

-Upon the completion of construction, the castle was a modern Renaissance-style residence, adorned with painted beamed ceilings in the living spaces.
-In the 17th century, the widows of the dukes lavishly furnished the castle, with inventory lists in 1710 counting 598 paintings, for example.
+Upon the completion of construction, the palace was a modern Renaissance-style residence, adorned with painted beamed ceilings in the living spaces.
+In the 17th century, the widows of the dukes lavishly furnished it with inventory lists in 1710 counting 598 paintings, for example.
 However, only a few parts of the original furnishings have survived to this day.
 Apart from the royal representation rooms, the interior spaces now have a largely sober appearance.

-The main entrance to the castle has always led through the portal of the central tower, which also contains the main spiral staircase, later supplemented by an open staircase.
+The main entrance to the residence has always led through the portal of the central tower, which also contains the main spiral staircase, later supplemented by an open staircase.
 The representative rooms are located on the upper floor.
 The original beamed ceilings of the interior rooms were partially covered with stuccoed intermediate ceilings.
 The current corridors were added during the 18th-century alterations, allowing for better access to the rooms, which were previously directly connected to each other.
-Under King Christian VIII, the rooms on the ground floor were renovated by the state building inspector Wilhelm Friedrich Meyer and received new representative doors, while an alcove from that period is still preserved in the current castle chapel.
+Under King Christian VIII, the rooms on the ground floor were renovated by the state building inspector Wilhelm Friedrich Meyer and received new representative doors, while an alcove from that period is still preserved in the current chapel.
 During the subsequent use as an administrative building, further changes were made to the room layout, and the larger halls were partly divided into small offices.
 These changes were reversed during the restoration phase in the late 20th century.

-The largest room in the castle is the Knight's Hall, adorned with a replica of the so-called "struggle-of-death fireplace," which occupies the entire depth of the left upper floor.
+The largest room is the Knight's Hall, adorned with a replica of the so-called "struggle-of-death fireplace," which occupies the entire depth of the left upper floor.
 It is followed by the audience room and the bedroom, both rooms from the royal era, although they rarely served their purpose as representative salons.
-On the ground floor of the southern wing, there is the castle chapel, established by Duchess Augusta in 1616.
+On the ground floor of the southern wing, there is the chapel, established by Duchess Augusta in 1616.
 The silver altar originally placed there is now in the Danish National Museum.

-The most significant furnishings of the castle include the mannerist splendor fireplaces by Henni Heidtrider, remains of the ducal art collection, as well as original furniture from various epochs.
-The castle's painting collection has been supplemented with numerous artworks from the Nissen Foundation, the city of Husum, private lenders, and purchases made by the supporting association, so that today around 100 paintings and graphics, mostly from the 17th century, can be seen.
+The most significant furnishings include the mannerist splendor fireplaces by Henni Heidtrider, remains of the ducal art collection, as well as original furniture from various epochs.
+The painting collection has been supplemented with numerous artworks from the Nissen Foundation, the city of Husum, private lenders, and purchases made by the supporting association, so that today around 100 paintings and graphics, mostly from the 17th century, can be seen.
 Among the paintings, a depiction of Alexander as a fair judge on the front wall of the upper landing stands out in terms of its quality and considerable size.
 The lower royal rooms display furniture from the early and mid-19th century, corresponding to the remodeling period in the 1840s, as well as paintings from the "Golden Age" of Danish painting up to works from the early 20th century.